What Is Silicone?

 Resource Efficiency and Environmental Impact

 Resource efficiency is essential for economic growth.
 It evaluates the environmental impact of silicone rubber and how to manufacture silicone products with minimal effect on the environment.
-However, silicone is not the most eco-friendly option.
-Nevertheless, it is a better alternative to plastic.
+Although silicone is not the most eco-friendly option, it is a better alternative to plastic.

-In addition, because of their durability, silicone rubber products are reusable, and using them as often as possible reduces the waste generation rate.
-Therefore, compared to single-use plastic products, silicone products reduce the load on landfills.
+In addition, because of their durability, silicone rubber products are reusable.
+They are often used to reduce the waste generation rate and the load on landfills.

 Recycling and End-of-life Options for Silicone Products